An enormous discipline was required and our exercises were always based on the kihon.Satoshi Miyazaki

 Satoshi Miyazaki was born on 17 June 1938 in the small village of Sagai, in the Saga district of Japan.
 Like most boys of the time, he started learning Judo and Kendo around the age of 12.

 A neighbour of Miyazaki’s parents practised Shotokan Karate.
-Miyazaki Started taking lessons from him around 1952 at the age of 15.
+Miyazaki started taking lessons from him around 1952 at the age of 15.
 Three months later he officially registered with the Karate club where his neighbour trained.
-To be expected training was physically tough.
+As would be expected, training was physically tough.
 He eventually gained his black belt.
 Sometime later he also gained a black belt in Goju-ryu Karate.

-In 1958 Miyazaki enrolled at Takushoku University, in Tokyo.
+In 1958 Miyazaki enrolled at Takushoku University, in Tokyo, to study economics.
 He had been recruited by JKA head and “old boy” of the University, Masatoshi Nakayama.
 Nakayama was responsible for recruiting talented students from all over Japan and helping them attend a suitable university.

 On his visit to Japan, Miyazaki asked his former student Norihiko Iida if he knew of any students that could assist him in Belgium.
 Iida suggested Sawada who was attending Taisho University and was a member of the University’s Karate club.
 Sawada was the captain of the team and had led them to three All-Japan University Championships.
 On graduating from Taisho University, in 1975 he joined Miyazaki in Belgium.
 He would remain his assistant for the next ten years.

 Miyazaki, assisted by Sawada, travelled around Belgium for the next couple of years, growing the BAKF into one of the premier Karate associations in the country.